-Even if you did have to part with a pair of interchangeable tips, they can ultimately be replaced.
+Even if you do have to part with a pair of interchangeable tips, they can easily be replaced.

 Compare the loss of a pair of interchangeable tips to having a nearly cast-off silk top, the remaining yarn, and circular knitting needles confiscated on your way home from an otherwise lovely week at the beach.